ChiCubed/InformaticsNotes/chapter2.md

 printf("The value of x is %d\n",x);
 ```
 We've used a format specifier here, namely `%d`.
 Note that we've included a carriage return (`\n`).

+A full list of format specifiers is available at [http://en.cppreference.com/w/cpp/io/c/fprintf](http://en.cppreference.com/w/cpp/io/c/fprintf).
+Note that many of the format specifiers are the same between `printf` and `scanf`.
+(Ensure that you use the correct format specifier, i.e. to print a long long integer you must use `%lld`.
+This is one disadvantage of `printf` as opposed to `cout`: with `cout` you don't have to worry about types.